Few-Shot Prompting Guide: When Examples Beat Instructions

 }

 The examples in the DATA band show the pattern.
 The CONSTRAINTS band sets the rules.
-The FORMAT band ensures consistent output.
-This combination produces 28% better classification accuracy than few-shot examples alone.
+The FORMAT band keeps output consistent.
+Together, these produce 28% better classification accuracy than few-shot examples alone.

 Common Few-Shot Mistakes